JamshedAli18/Data-Preprocessing-Scikit-learn/README.md

 **Column Transformer**

-**Making Pipelines** Making pipelines in order to reduce the redunduncy in code and preparing the model for production purpose
+**Making Pipelines** Making pipelines in order to reduce the redunduncy in code and preparing the model for production purpose.